Thinspiration: Idealization of thin body types

 According to a study conducted by Madison R. Blackburn and Rachel C. Hogg in the United States of America using a sample of 273 women between the ages of 18 and 28 concluded watching only 7 minutes of TikTok content about women's body weight, including "neutral" content with women of a thin build but not discussing body weight, felt a decrease in their body image.
-Many people post their body transformation journey on TikTok, called fitspiration, which contributes to thinspiration due to displaying thin body types and weight loss.
-This type of content glamorizes diet culture, eating disorders, and excess exercise to become thin despite it being portrayed as healthy.
+This type of content promotes diet culture, and eating disorders.
 It is viewed as controversial because it affects the self esteem of young women and it is a variation of thinspiration because it can influence consumers to go to drastic measures to attain that body type, possibly in a quick and unhealthy manner.